microsoft/power-platform-terraform-quickstarts/README.md

 ### Tooling

-The following tooling is pre-installed in the [VS Code Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) and it is highly recommended that you use the Dev Container to run the scripts and terraform modules in this repository:
+**_NOTE:_** The following tooling is pre-installed in the [VS Code Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) and it is highly recommended that you use the Dev Container to run the scripts and terraform modules in this repository:

 * [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/)
 * [Terraform CLI](https://developer.hashicorp.com/terraform/cli)